VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 > libraries in order to compile.
 This is true even for scenario 1.
 The
 > Windows Azure SDK includes these libraries.

-You can download and install all of these except for Visual Studio and IIS by using the Web Platform Installer 4.0.
+You can download and install all of these except for Visual Studio by using the Web Platform Installer 4.0.

+You can install the remaining dependencies from NuGet by running the script **install-packages.ps1** included with the downloadable source.

 If you plan to deploy the RI to Windows Azure, you must have a Windows Azure subscription, a SQL Azure subscription, and a Windows Azure